gaehlerm/SoftwareEngineering/README.md

     return roman
 ```

-Supporting bigger numbers can be done by prepending them to the `arabic_to_roman` dict.
-Note that I used a dict instead of a list of lists.
-This is because as I mentioned in chapter [chapter Data types] that list elements should all be treated equally.
-Thus having a list `[[5, "V"], [4, "IV"], [1, "I"]]` would violate this principle.
-On the other hand this approach using a dict is a little bit fragile.
-It is only guaranteed to work for Python versions >= 3.7 as only since then, dicts are guaranteed to keep their order.
-The following solution would probably be the best as it is more solid, even though it is a bit longer:
+Supporting larger numbers can be achieved by adding them to the beginning of the `arabic_to_roman` dictionary.
+Note that I used a dictionary instead of a list of lists.
+This is because, as I mentioned in chapter [Data Types], all list elements should be treated equally.
+Thus, having a list `[[5, "V"], [4, "IV"], [1, "I"]]` would violate this principle.
+On the other hand, this approach using a dictionary is a little bit fragile.
+It is only guaranteed to work for Python versions >= 3.7 because dicts are guaranteed to maintain their order only since then.
+The following solution would probably be the best option as it is more robust, even though it is slightly longer.

 ```py
 from dataclasses import dataclass